mikeger/blog/presentations/mapbox/presentation.md

 # Rider App

 * **Source of income** for hundred thousands of riders
-* Must be extermely reliable, as any quality issue is keeping riders from delivering food and is imapcting the company directly
+* Must be extremely reliable, as any quality issue is keeping riders from delivering food and is impacting the company directly

 ![bg right:24%](images/rider-app1.png)

 ---

-# What is a performance?
+# What is performance?

 * Different people would see it differently
 * In general, **you would know that performance is bad when you see it**